Mathiang Muo: Injury struck (2013–14)

 On 7 June 2013, Muo signed a three-year deal with the Perth Wildcats of the National Basketball League.
 However, on 13 August 2013, he suffered a tear to his left Achilles tendon during the second official training session of the team's pre-season schedule.
 He was subsequently ruled out for the entire 2013–14 season.
-He worked tirelessly throughout his rehabilitation program, a strict program that lasted nine months.
+He had a strict rehabilitation program that lasted nine months.
 He attended every training session throughout the 2013–14 season and remained a big part of the Wildcats playing group, and watched on as his team won the NBL championship in April 2014.

 2014 off-season

 On 16 May 2014, Muo joined the East Perth Eagles of the State Basketball League for the rest of the 2014 season.
 He made his debut for the Eagles the following day in a 97–68 win over the South West Slammers.
 In 18 minutes of court time, he recorded eight points and four rebounds despite shooting just 3-of-12 from the floor and 2-of-9 from downtown.
 Muo helped the Eagles finish the regular season in seventh place with a 14–12 record.
 They went on to advance through to the SBL Grand Final, where they faced the Geraldton Buccaneers.
 Muo had 12 points in the championship decider, helping the Eagles defeat the Buccaneers 99–83 to claim their first ever SBL championship.
 In 17 games for the Eagles, he averaged 13.4 points and 4.6 rebounds per game.

 On 5 September 2014, Muo took to the court for the first time in a Wildcats singlet, playing in a pre-season game against the SBL All-Stars.
 He showed signs of being able to make an impact at NBL level, finishing with seven points in 18 minutes of court time in Perth's 98–59 win.
 Four days later however, the Wildcats opted not to register Muo's contract with the NBL for the 2014–15 season.
 He continued to train with the team while exploring opportunities elsewhere; the Wollongong Hawks were reportedly on the radar at the time of his release.
 Later that month, he travelled with the team to Brisbane for the 2014 NBL Pre-season Blitz, and on 18 September 2014, he replaced Earnest Ross in the line-up for the Wildcats' pre-season exhibition match against the Sydney Kings.